templado/documentation/README.md

 ```

 **If you have not read the previous documentation on View Models and the property attribute, now would be a good to do so**.
-Otherwise, you understand that now you would get a fully rendered page.
+Otherwise, you understand that you would now get a fully rendered page.

+Of course, it is also important to note that the "applyViewModel" method works with fragments as well.
+This means that
+you could change the order of operations.
+You can create the fragment, apply a View Model, create the Snippet from the
+rendered fragment, and apply that to your final document.

+This is quite useful if you want to combine static assets with dynamically created Snippets.

 Additionally it should be pointed out that, since you can load the code fragments from a file, it would be trivial to
 create well organized, reusable code fragment files.